-Welcome to the Eastern Atlantic States Carpenters Technical College!
+Welcome to the Eastern Atlantic States Carpenters Technical Centers!

 Are you ready to apply what you have learned to a job?
 We are ready to help you get to work.
-Our school puts on-the-job training and classroom instruction together, so you'll be putting what you've learned in the classroom into action on a job site.
+Our school puts on-the-job training and schoolwork together, so you'll be putting what you've learned in the classroom into action on a job site.

-Your life is beginning a new project today, and just like any construction project, it requires a solid foundation.
-Congratulations you have already chosen a career that will allow you to one day retire with dignity, with wages and benefits that will support you and your family.
-It is your benefit to be actively engaged in this organization to help sustain these wages and benefits.
-You must follow all rules, regulations, and procedures starting today and continuing until the day you graduate.
-The knowledge you need to successfully complete your registered apprenticeship, in one of our trades, is contained in this handbook.
-Your guide to a prosperous thirty-year career also will align with the contents of the EASCTC Student Handbook.
+Your life is starting a new project today, and just like new construction, it needs a solid foundation.
+You have already chosen the career that will allow you to one day retire with dignity, with salaries that will support your family, and with health insurance.
+You must be actively involved in this union to receive these salaries and benefits.
+You must follow the rules, regulations, and procedures starting today and continuing until the day you retire.
+The knowledge you need to successfully finish your registered apprenticeship in one of our trades is contained in this handbook.
+Your guide to a prosperous career will be this booklet on apprentice policies and procedures.

-The Eastern Atlantic States Carpenters Technical College exists to provide first class quality training to members and contractors associated with the United Brotherhood of Carpenters Eastern Atlantic States Regional Council of Carpenters (EASRCC).
+The Eastern Atlantic States Carpenters Technical Centers exists to provide first-class quality training to members and contractors associated with the United Brotherhood of Carpenters Eastern Atlantic States Regional Council of Carpenters (EASRCC).
 Our school was established in 1945 through the US Department of Labor.
 Since then, we have continued to grow and improve.
 We currently have seven locations servicing Pennsylvania, New Jersey, Delaware, and the Eastern Shore of Maryland.

-We are committed to provide you with state-of-the art training opportunities that employ the most current trends in vocational educational technology within our industries.
-You will learn the skills sets like professionalism, trade skills, and technical knowledge required to have a successful career.
+We will be providing you with state-of-the art training opportunities that employ the most current trends in educational technology and in our industries.
+You will learn the attitude, skills, and knowledge needed to have a successful career.

-This program has led the way for the past 75 years, always pushing the standard in our industry.
-We welcome you into our industry and our organization.
-While we expect you to pursue excellence in the same manner as those who came before you, this program was created to provide the tools you need to reach your full potential.
-We hope you enjoy and appreciate your opportunity to be part of this program!
+This program has led the way for the past 75 years, pushing the standards in our industry.
+We welcome you into our industry and our organization and expect you to pursue excellence in the same manner as those who came before you.
+This program has been created to provide the tools you need to reach your full potential.
+We hope you enjoy and appreciate the opportunity to be part of this program.